dvelaren/Datalogger-installer/README.md

 In order to test this project follow the next steps:
 1. First install Datalogger application.
-2. Upload Arduino codes/arduinoMatlab/arduinoMatlab.ino to Arduino UNO and edit code header to match the current pins of the device (LDR is connected to A0, Power LED is connected to PWM 5).
+2. Upload Arduino codes/arduinoMatlab/arduinoMatlab.ino to Arduino MEGA and edit code header to match the current pins of the device (LDR is connected to A0, Power LED is connected to PWM 2).
 3. Open Datalogger application.
 4. Select COM port where Arduino UNO is connected.
 5. Click on Start button.